lizmat/Zef-Configuration/README.md

 Class method that returns an `IO::Path` object of the configuration file that Zef is using by default.

+### object-from-tag

+Instance method that allows selection of an object by its tag (usually the `short-name`) in one of the attributes of the `Zef::Configuration` object.

+Tags can be specified just by themselves if they are not ambiguous, else the group name should be prefixed with a hyphen inbetween (e.g. `license-default`).

+If an ambiguous tag is given, then a `List` of `Pair`s will be returned in which the key is a group name, and the value is the associated object.

+If only one object was found, then that will be returned.
+If no objects were found, then `Nil` will be returned.

 ### default-...

-Methods for getting the default state of a given aspect of the `Zef::Configuration` object.
+Instance methods for getting the default state of a given aspect of the `Zef::Configuration` object.

   * default-license

-  * default-repositories
+  * default-repository

-  * default-repositorygroups
+  * default-repositorygroup

   * default-fetch